Diary of Ebenezer 'Edward' Barron, 1901 - Part 2

 with cold wind all afternoon

-camped about 6pm at Novigl dutch
+camped about 6pm at Noorgles Station

-snow all night 2 or 3 inches
+Snow all night 2 or 3 inches

-in most ∧some places 6 to 8 inches
+in most ^Some places 6 to 8 inches

-some mountain climbing snowy
+some mountain climbing snowing

 all the time walked most of